 The best part?
 This machine comes with a 3-year frame warranty and a 1-year parts warranty for customer satisfaction!

-This is probably the best rowing machine for an affordable alternative to a concept2 model D!
-With an inseam of 38 inches it is about an inch longer than the concept2 model D, so you will get plenty of legroom that tall people need to feel comfortable and get a great workout or practice sesh!
+This is probably the best rowing machine for an affordable alternative to a Concept2 Model D (Side Note: You might also like to check out Kettler Coach E Rowing Machine ) With an inseam of 38 inches it is about an inch longer than the concept2 model D, so you will get plenty of legroom that tall people need to feel comfortable and get a great workout or practice sesh!

 It boasts a padded seat and foam handles to make your workouts just a bit comfier!